RoboticExplorationLab/RExHopper/README.md

    - Accelerometer: 20g
    - Gyroscope: 500 deg/s
 3. Set UART Baud Rate to 921600.
+4. In Configuration > Mounting, set the following transformation in Euler Angles:
+   [-0.5236, 0, 1.571]  (-30, 0, 90 deg)
-4. Save and disconnect.
+5. Save to startup configuration and disconnect.
 Connect to the Hopper computer via USB.
-4. In Configuration > Mounting, set the following transformation in Euler Angles:
-   [2.618, 0, 1.571]

 ## Code Execution Setup